Playoffs History Schedules Big Nights Sides

 Series Winner Series Leader(s) Oz Matt Jr Scottie Shawn Shawn2 Chad Andrew Joel

-Oilers vs Kings 9 McDavid Draisaitl Draisaitl McDavid McDavid McDavid McDavid McDavid McDavid
+Oilers vs Stars RNH, McDavid, Draisaitl - 9 Rantanen McDavid McDavid McDavid Rantanen McDavid McDavid McDavid

 Rules